 Because NATO decisions have to be made by consensus, waging war collectively was extremely difficult.
 At the start of the campaign, only 51 targets had been approved by the allies.
 By June 1999, the list included 976.
-Each additional target had to be proposed, reviewed, and approved by NATO and national authorities before it could be added to the list.40 Target requests were denied by some of the allies or by the United States.
-Delays in approving target requests were common by the United States, as well as other states in the alliance.
-In some cases, targets were subjected to a domestic legal review to guarantee compliance with international law.41 According to Lt Col Paul Strickland, a member of the NATO combined air operations center, in the initial 40 days of the campaign, a number of fairly insignificant targets were repeatedly bombed into rubble because of an absence of new, approved target sets.42 The Pentagon estimated that some 80 percent of the targets hit in the first month of the campaign had been hit at some point before.43
+Each additional target had to be proposed, reviewed, and approved by NATO and national authorities before it could be added to the list.
+Target requests were denied by some of the allies or by the United States.
+Delays were common by the United States, as well as other states in the alliance, in approving target requests.
+In some cases, targets were subjected to a domestic legal review to guarantee compliance with international law.
+According to Paul Strickland, a member of the NATO combined air operations center (CAOC), in the initial 40 days of the campaign, a number of fairly insignificant targets were repeatedly bombed into rubble because of an absence of new approved target sets.
+The Pentagon estimated that some 80 percent of the targets hit in the first month of the campaign had been hit at some point before.